Sleep apnea: The danger of not sleeping well

 Symptoms of OSA

 Snoring is one of the most common signs of OSA.
 Before the airway constricts completely, it narrows, leading to turbulent airflow and vibration of the soft tissues, which creates snoring.
-About 30 % of snorers have OSA, and nearly three-quarters of OAS sufferers are also snorers.

 Most often, the snoring of an OSA sufferer will be interrupted and punctuated with gasping or choking, but there are many other symptoms of sleep apnea: